-The apostle Paul writes in Romans 8:38-39, “For I am persuaded that neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come, nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord.”
+The Apostle Paul writes in Romans 8:38-39, “For I am persuaded that neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come, nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord.”

-Paul was writing to the Christian church in Rome and encouraging them with his statement that nothing could separate them (or “us”) from the love of God.
+In this scripture passage, Paul was writing to the Christian church in Rome and encouraging them with his statement that nothing could separate them (or “us”) from the love of God.
 His statement is not applicable to non-Christians.

 Romans 11:32 says, “For God has committed them all to disobedience, that He might have mercy on all.”

-This verse indicates that God allows people to be disobedient, so that He can demonstrate His continuing mercy to them throughout their lifetime, despite their disobedience.
+This verse of scripture indicates that God allows people to be disobedient, so that He can demonstrate His continuing mercy to them throughout their lifetime, despite their disobedience.
 There is no inference that everyone will ultimately be given eternal salvation.

 1 Cor.
 15:22 states, For as in Adam all die, even so in Christ all shall be made alive.

-This verse indicates that everyone who is “in Christ” (i.e., has trusted in Jesus Christ as their Savior) will be made alive (i.e., have eternal salvation).
+This scripture indicates that everyone who is “in Christ” (i.e., has trusted in Jesus Christ as their Savior) will be made alive (i.e., have eternal salvation).
 Based on other scriptures, such as those in the main body of this article, there does not seem to be a valid reason to believe that every person will have eternal salvation, even if they do not trust in Jesus Christ as their Savior.

 1 Timothy 2:3-4 declares, “For this is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth.”